 Photo modes have become a stable of many video games, and it's a trend I see continuing for the foreseeable future.
 Of course, Sucker Punch made sure that Ghost of Tsushima has a good photo mode with plenty of options to get the perfect shot.
 While it lacks in a few areas, it makes up for in others like the ability to adjust the weather and time of day right down to the second.

 Unfortunately, the game doesn't explicitly tell you how to access the photo mode, so unless you search for it in the settings or just want to know what certain effects do, we'll help you out.
+Whether you're playing the original game or you're upgrading to the Director's Cut, it's the same process either way.

 Ghost of Tsushima How to access photo mode